fbpx

 Incorrect Technique

-- The lifter maintains five points of body contact but experiences sharp pain in the distal insertion of the pectoralis major.
+• The athlete maintains five points of body contact but experiences sharp pain in the distal insertion of the pectoralis major.

-- The lifter reports pain when attempting to contract the pectoralis major, experiencing sharp discomfort even while holding the bar at the top position.
+• The subject reports pain when attempting to contract the pectoralis major, experiencing sharp discomfort even while holding the bar at the top position.

 Video References for Proper Bench Press Form: